made2591/blog.madeddu.xyz/_posts/2018-01-05-network-layers-1.md

 ##### ADSL
 The xDSL services have all been designed with certain goals in mind:
 - work over the existing old Category 3 twisted pair local loops;
-- not affect customers’ existing telephones and fax machines;
+- not affect customers' existing telephones and fax machines;
 - be much faster than 56 kbps;
 - should be always on, with just a monthly charge and no per-minute charge;